rgao/NYT_Search/README.md

 # About

 This project is a MERN (Mongo-Express-React-Node) app that scrapes articles from New York Times.
+It is [deployed to Heroku here](https://nytscraperreact.herokuapp.com/).

 ## Features